sr-murthy/continuedfractions/docs/sources/sequences.rst

 .. note::

-   The class is named ``KSRMTree`` purely for convenience, but it is actually a representation of two (ternary) subtrees.
+   The class is named ``KSRMTree`` purely for convenience, but it is actually a representation of two (ternary) trees.

 .. note::

-   The author could not access the Kanga paper online, but the core result is described clearly in the papers of Saunders and Randall, and of Mitchell.
+   The author could not access the Kanga paper online, but the core result is described in the papers of Saunders and Randall, and of Mitchell.

-Firstly, we describe some background material on the KSRM trees, which are presented in the papers listed above.
+Firstly, we describe some background material on the KSRM trees, which are presented in the papers mentioned above.
 These papers are largely concerned with so-called `primitive Pythagorean triples <https://en.wikipedia.org/wiki/Pythagorean_triple#Elementary_properties_of_primitive_Pythagorean_triples>`_, but have a fundamental consequence for the representation (and generation) of coprime pairs: all pairs of (positive) coprime integers :math:`(a, b)`, where :math:`1 \leq b < a`, can be represented as nodes in one of two ternary trees, the first which has the "parent" node :math:`(2, 1)` and the second which has the parent node :math:`(3, 1)`.
 Each node has three children given by the relations:

 .. math::